Ellsberry/PythonChallenges/README.md

 Create a Python program called: read_an_html_page
-    read a HTML page from a URL on the internet: https://a-z-animals.com/animals/
+    read a HTML page from a URL on the internet: https://a-z-animals.com/animals/ count the elements associated with the HTML_Tags and Descriptions.csv print the elements counts and descriptions

-    count the elements associated with the HTML_Tags and Descriptions.csv
+Creat a basic html page on you computer

-    print the elements in order of highest count to lowest count
+    read the page with your browser